ehedman/victron-venus-container/README.md

 The systemd-nspawn managed system gives the same but limited bluetooth.

-An interesting consequence of ths implementation is that venus now is running on a **bookworm (minimal) 32-bit OS on a raperry pi 4 with a 6.10 64bit Linux kernel** as opposed to the standard boot image with kernel 5.10
+An interesting consequence of ths implementation is that venus now is running on a **bookworm (minimal) 32-bit OS on a raperry pi 5 with a 6.1 64bit Linux kernel** as opposed to the standard boot image with kernel 5.10

 ### NOTE
-- This stuff is still kind of experimental loosely bound to venus v3.30-2 a 7" hdmi display, Bookworm on rasperry pi 4 Rev 1.5.
+- This application is currently bound to venus v3.30-2 a 7" hdmi display, Bookworm on Rasperry Pi 5 B Rev 1.0.
 Local adaptations may be necessary.

 To start with docker, an initial container must be created:
 -  docker run -it --platform linux/arm64/v8 arm64v8/debian